sheldyso/sheldyso.github.io/index.md

 ## Students' Union Course Representative

 Alongside my studies, I opted to be the Course Representative for Level 4 (BSc) Applied Artificial Intelligence.
 This role came with a vast amount of learning opportunities and multiple responsibilities.
+### Role:
+As a Course Representative, I have to take Feedback from my Course-mates as needed and then depending on the matter raised, respond to the Student Subject Coordinator or the Academic Course Leader.
+There are also Crucial meetings the University Organise on a semester basis.
+Semester 1 Contained a

 ## Additional Projects